 Pets knocking over the trash is a common phenomenon.
 Absolutely no low-lying dustbins, unless you want old food and tissues strewn across the floor.
 Trade them for tall, pedal lid trash cans that your pet would find difficult to topple or stick their nose into.
 Sprinkling baking soda over the trash will mask the smell too.
 Don’t devalue this step because what we consider harmless fruit seeds, contain natural contaminants that can result in cyanide poisoning.
-For example, grapes and raisins are reasons for kidney failure while nutmeg can acutely affect the central nervous system.
+For example, grapes and raisins are reasons for kidney failure in animals while nutmeg can acutely affect the central nervous system.

 Keeping birdcages away from windows protects them from the heat of the sun as well as your neighbour’s cat.
 Likewise, direct sunlight is bad for fish tanks – too much heat contributes to the formation of algae that turns water green and polluted.

 The higher, the better

 You are just one tail wag away from a mishap.
-Candles, glassware and anything that sits too low is set up for breakage.
+Candles, glassware and anything that sits too low are set up for breakage.
 Likewise, detergents and medicines all need to be stacked up on higher shelves or in cupboards with childproof latches.

 Give them personal space

+And finally.
 Animals love cozy, small spaces that they can curl into.
 A space they know is theirs’.
-If it is well-equipped with a comfy bed, water, food and toys, your pet would not find the need to venture into unknown territories.
+If it is well-equipped with a comfy bed, water, food and toys, your pet would not find the need to venture into unknown, dangerous territories!

 - Air Purifiers: What You Need To Know Before Buying Them - November 12, 2019